marklchaves/cme-dev-style-guide/index.md

 title: Welcome
 ---

-This style guide was originally created for Mailchimp employees.
-This version supports writing projects for [caught my eye](https://www.caughtmyeye.cc/) dev.

 ## If you work at Mailchimp

-This is our company style guide.
-It helps us write clear and consistent content across teams and channels.
-Please use it as a reference when you’re writing for Mailchimp.
+This guide is a fork of Mailchimp's company style guide.
+The goal is for Mailchimp content creators to write clear and consistent content across teams and channels.
+Please use it as a reference when you're writing for Mailchimp.

 This guide goes beyond basic grammar and style points.
 It’s not traditional in format or content.
 We break a number of grammar rules for clarity, practicality, or preference.